approvals/ApprovalTests.cpp/doc/MaintainingDocumentation.md

     * [Other checks of documentation](#other-checks-of-documentation)<!-- endToc -->

 We welcome improvements to the documentation!
 Here's how we manage the documentation files.

+## Purpose of this page

+This page provides information for those maintaining the _content_ of the project's documentation.

+For information on how that content is built and published, see [Building the Docs](/doc/BuildingDocumentation.md#top).

 ## Future version numbers